Skip to Content

 NORTH SHORE, Calif.
 (KESQ) – In the last two months, two people gliding near the Salton Sea have been seriously injured after crashing in gliding accidents.

-On Sunday evening, CAL FIRE Riverside County Fire Department reported a hang glider that crashed into power lines in North Shore.
+On Sunday morning, CAL FIRE Riverside County Fire Department reported a hang glider crashed into power lines in North Shore.
 According to officials, the glider pilot was transported to a trauma center by helicopter after suffering serious injuries in the crash.
 No updates on their condition were available as of Monday morning.

 It comes after a separate paraglider crash in Mecca seriously injured another glider pilot in early February.
 In that incident, the glider also crashed into power lines in the area.